 What's Considered "Reasonable Accommodations" Under the Fair Housing Act?

-One common example of reasonable accommodation is a landlord allowing assistance animals to walk around the building, at least to some capacity.
-Take note: this does not mean your emotional support animal should be allowed inside all rooms, for example, the gym or other tenants' apartments, however, your emotional support pet should be permitted to walk through the building for the sake of its health and well-being.
+One typical example of reasonable accommodation is a landlord allowing therapy animals to walk around the building, at least to some capacity.
+Please note: this does not mean your emotional support animal should be permitted inside all rooms, for example, the gym or other tenants' apartments.
+However, your emotional support pet should be allowed to walk through the building for its health and well-being.

 What are the Reasons Your Landlord Could Potentially Deny Your Emotional Support Animal?

-Certain accommodations do not need to abide by guidelines under the FHA.
+Specific accommodations do not need to abide by guidelines under the FHA.
 Thus, these accommodations are not legally obligated to provide housing for your ESA.
 These accommodations include:

-- Housing is operated by organizations and private clubs that limit occupancy to members
+- Housing is operated by organizations and private clubs that limit occupancy to members.

 - Buildings with four units or less where one of the units is owner-occupied